 Nutritional therapy plays a significant role in supporting the healing process and overall bone health following an osteoporotic vertebral fracture.
-Calcium is essential for bone health.
-Ensuring the patient is getting an adequate amount of calcium through dietary sources such as dairy products (low-fat or non-fat milk, yogurt, cheese), fortified plant-based milk alternatives, leafy greens (kale, collard greens), and fortified cereals.
+Calcium is essential for maintaining good bone health.
+It is important to ensure that the patient is consuming an adequate amount of calcium through dietary sources such as dairy products (low-fat or non-fat milk, yoghurt, cheese), fortified plant-based milk alternatives, leafy greens (kale, collard greens), and fortified cereals.
 Aim should be around 1,000 to 1,200 milligrams of calcium daily, but individual requirements may vary (49).
-Vitamin D is crucial for calcium absorption and bone health.
-Spending time in the sun (with sunscreen) to allow body to produce vitamin D naturally.
-Additionally, including foods rich in vitamin D in diet, such as fatty fish (salmon, mackerel), egg yolks, and fortified foods like orange juice and cereals.
-Magnesium contributes to bone health by helping to convert vitamin D (50,51) into its active form.
+Vitamin D is also crucial for calcium absorption and bone health.
+Spending time in the sun (with sunscreen) allows the body to produce vitamin D naturally.
+Additionally, it is recommended to include vitamin D-rich foods in the diet, such as fatty fish (salmon, mackerel), egg yolks, and fortified foods like orange juice and cereals.
+Magnesium contributes to bone health by helping to convert vitamin D (50, 51) into its active form.
 Good sources of magnesium include nuts, seeds, whole grains, and green leafy vegetables.
-Usage of vitamin D supplement if levels are low is mandatory step.
+Usage of vitamin D supplements if levels are low is a mandatory step.

 Furthermore, Vitamin K is necessary for bone mineralization (52).
-You can find it in foods like leafy greens (kale, spinach, collard greens), broccoli, Brussels sprouts, and certain vegetable oils.
+It can be found in foods like leafy greens (kale, spinach, collard greens), broccoli, Brussels sprouts, and certain vegetable oils.
 Protein intake is essential for the repair and maintenance of bones and muscles (53).
 Lean protein sources like poultry, fish, lean meats, beans, lentils, and tofu are preferable.
 High sodium intake can lead to calcium loss in the urine (54).
 Maintaining a balanced intake of phosphorus is one of the challenges.
 While it is important for bone health, an excessive intake can interfere with calcium absorption.
 Phosphorus is naturally present in many foods, including dairy products, meats, and nuts (55).